 Digital Fleet has added the ability to automate your plant communication shutdown process.
 By automating wash out messages, you can reduce wasted driving and idle time, eliminate confusion, and free up you dispatchers to focus on tomorrow.
 Read on to learn more.

 When marking a truck to be washed out for the day, our system will hold the message until the truck breaks its home plant’s geofence.
 Upon breaking of the geofence the driver will receive the wash out message immediately.
+If the truck is already in the home plant geofence, the message will be sent immediately.

 This allows the dispatchers to set a group of trucks to go home without the need to individually watch them come back into the yard.
 Overall having the ability to initiate wash out for multiple trucks, or a whole plant, will help reduce time spent managing the trucks and reduces the amount of time the drivers sit idle in the yard at the end of the day.